mhipley/marthahipley-2020/index.markdown

 ### bio

-martha hipley is an artist and technologist with over a decade of experience in both commercial digital products and conceptual art.
+martha hipley is an artist and technologist with a journeyman's approach to commercial digital products and conceptual art.

 ### current interests